Listen to the article

 The last step in developing an effective SEO strategy is to measure and monitor your performance to adjust your approach and improve long-term performance.

-Google and Bing provide free tools to measure performance and identify any errors on your site in Google Search Console and Bing Webmaster Tools which are useful to see how these search engines are crawling and indexing your sites.
-You’ll most likely also need to use other SEO tools to monitor your keyword rankings in different search engines so make sure you select one that supports all the territories and languages you’re targeting.
+Google and Bing provide free tools to measure performance and identify any errors on your site in Google Search Console and Bing Webmaster Tools which are useful for seeing how these search engines are crawling and indexing your sites.
+You’ll most likely also need to use other SEO tools to monitor your keyword rankings in different search engines, so make sure you select one that supports all the territories and languages you’re targeting.

 It is important to analyze the performance of each market/language individually.
 Evaluate each KPI for each audience and suggest strategic changes based on this information.
 For sanity’s sake, tie everything back to your business goals and overall marketing communications strategy.